Chaendryn/GettingCleaningDataAssignment/README.md

 1. The script downloads the dataset zip file and unzips it to a folder called 'UCI HAR Dataset` with a helper function called downloadUnzip.
 It is a 59.7 MB zip file.
-2. If you are would prefer to manually download the file and unzip it to the appropriate directory,
+2. If you would prefer to manually download the file and unzip it to the appropriate directory,
    disable the helper function call in the `run_analysis` main function by prepending `##` in front of the `downloadUnzip()` on line 5 of the script file.
 3. You can download the dataset from